Fy-nite/ObjectIR/README.md

 ## License

-MIT License - See LICENSE file for details
+AGPL-V3 License - See LICENSE file for details

 ## Inspiration